xOsitax/personal-portfolio/README.md

 # Created using HTML, CSS, and JavaScript

-# 3. Uses the following semantic elements: header, footer, nav, section, time
+# - Uses the following semantic elements: header, footer, nav, section, time

-# 4. Uses the following Bootstrap elements: button, table, navbar
+# - Uses the following Bootstrap elements: button, table, navbar

-# 5. All html files passed the HTML5 validator tests and the CSS file passed the CSS validator tests
+# - All html files passed the HTML5 validator tests and the CSS file passed the CSS validator tests

+# - Uses JS for more functionality such as a dark mode button, a message box when an item is added, and a clock